-SourceMeter [6] was used to collect code measures.
-The method-level measures we used are listed in Table I. Because of space constraints, we cannot give here the detailed definition of each measure.
-Instead, we provide a very brief description; interested readers can find additional information in the documentation of SourceMeter.
+We used SourceMeter [7] to collect code measures.
+The collected method-level measures are listed in Table I.

+Here we provide just a brief description of the collected measures; readers can find complete specifications and additional information in the documentation of SourceMeter.

-Among the measures listed in Table I we have: Halstead measures [7], several maintainability indexes, including the original one [8], McCabe complexity, measures of the nesting level (i.e., how deeply are code control structured included in each other), logical lines of code (which are counted excluding blank lines, comment-only lines, etc.).
+The measures listed in Table I include Halstead measures [8], several maintainability indexes, including the original one [9], McCabe complexity, measures of the nesting level (i.e., how deeply are code control structures included in each other), logical lines of code (which are counted excluding blank lines, comment-only lines, etc.).